Burundi president appears in capital, warns of Islamist threat

 In March, the Catholic church in Burundi, which represents more than two-thirds of the population, came out against the president seeking a third term.

-(Additional reporting by Clement Uwiringiyimana and James Mackenzie in Rome; Writing by Edith Honan; Editing by Giles Elgood, Rosalind Russell and Andrew Hay)
+(Additional reporting by Clement Uwiringiyimana and James Mackenzie in Rome; Writing by Edith Honan; Editing by Giles Elgood and Rosalind Russell)